Bates-Hendricks

 meetings

-3rd Monday of the month, 6:30pm, Southeast Community Services Youth Center, 924 Shelby St. (please confirm around holidays)contact
+3rd Monday of the month, 6:30pm, Southeast Community Services Youth Center, 924 Shelby St. (please confirm around holidays)

 Kris Bowers, President, drkristenmbowers@gmail.comwebsite